 In Part I and Part II of Aero Bureau Noir, WitnessLA’s 3-part investigation into alleged wrongdoing in the Los Angeles Sheriff’s Department’s elite aircraft unit, Aero Bureau, the department had just replaced their fleet of Sikorsky Sea King helicopters, which had been on loan to them from the Navy for more than a decade.
-This meant the LASD was required to return six Sea Kings they had borrowed at no cost from the feds, along with a pile of extra engines.
+This meant the LASD was required to return six Sea Kings they had borrowed at no cost from the feds, along with a pile of expensive extra engines.
 Specifically, everything was to go back to Marine One, the helicopter program for the President of the United States, for use in their training program.
 Mike Stille, the internationally known Sea King expert, was the middleman hired by the Navy for the transfer.
-Everything went fine until Stille noticed troubling irregularities and began to think that the top people at Aero had concocted a plan to cheat the Sea Kings’ government owners.
-Stille set out to either dispel or prove his suspicions.
-After the suspicions morphed into certainty, a former colleague convinced him it was time to call the FBI.
+Everything went fine until Stille noticed troubling irregularities in the returns and began to think that the top people at the LASD’s Aero had concocted a very profitable plan to cheat the aircrafts’ government owners.
+When Stille’s suspicions morphed into certainty, a former colleague convinced him it was time to call the FBI.

 The FBI—and the LASD—Investigate

 At the time that Dave Rathbun and Mike Stille began discussing the idea of calling the feds, the Los Angeles office of the FBI was already three plus years into its own criminal investigation into brutality and corruption by members of the Los Angeles County Sheriff’s Department.